 One of the great mysteries around Kings Mountain, North Carolina back in the Peggy’s Restaurant days was always why the livermush biscuits at Peggy’s tasted so much better than anywhere else.
 The answer might surprise you.
 Here’s how you can make your own.

-- 1 1lb block of livermush (we used Mack's at Peggy's)
+- 1 lb livermush (we used Mack's at Peggy's Restaurant)

 - 8 biscuits

 - Prepare your biscuits (use our Peggy’s Southern Style Buttermilk Biscuits recipe, or Mary B's frozen buttermilk biscuits).